secretnodes/secretnodes.org/docs/rules.md

 # Community Rules & Safety Tips

-* Absolutely no price speculation allowed, discussion around profitability of nodes is permitted as long as it's productive discussion around building a sustainable ecosystem.
-For price discussion, feel free to join [@enigmarines](https://t.me/enigmarines)
 * No personal arguments, attacks, or trolling.
 * No spamming, flooding, scamming, or fudding of the chat.
 * No impersonating admins.